 Morning Drug & Alcohol Rehab Intensive Outpatient Program

 The morning Intensive Outpatient Program (IOP) schedule is intended for individuals that require a more structured process to stabilize their health during recovery.
-A morning program can help establish balanced sleep and eating schedules that enable an individual to develop a healthy sober living routine.
+A morning program can help establish balanced sleep and eating schedules that enables you to develop a healthy sober living routine.

 Schedule for IOP morning 3-hour sessions: